-Class 10.
+Class 10 (Sept.
+23).
 Permissible Decisionmaking Structures and Impermissible Bias.
 441-465, § 554(d), § 556(b).
+(UHLC alum Kate Chapman will lecture about immigration law and bias for part of the class time)

 Agencies are supposed to be politically accountable and yet, we expect for adjudication to be unbiased.
 This class looks at ways in which unpermissible bias can occur in agencies and how agency structure can lead to bias.
-Note that this class will have a guest speaker, Kate Chapman (UHLC '2016), who will talk about bias in immigration cases.